RAK4260 WisDuo Breakout Board Quick Start Guide

 - Go to the folder where you downloaded the GitHub repository and select the APPS_ENDDEVICE_DEMO1 project file (it is in the directory with the same name as the file).
 Then click Open.

-- Once your project has loaded up, you will be presented with a file structure that contains folders and files that you can edit.
+- Once your project is loaded, you will see a file structure containing folders and files that you can edit.
 Copy the values of the three (3) parameters shown in Figure 14 and paste them into the

 conf_app.h